 Aim for a bar about the same width as your shoulders to give you the optimum blend of control and comfort.
-Too narrow and you’ll lack leverage for steering – too wide and the bike will feel ungainly.
-Sizes go from about 36 to 46cm.
+Too narrow and you’ll lack leverage for steering, too wide and the bike will feel ungainly.

-Women’s bars also have a shorter reach along the top to the curved portion and a shallower drop to the lower part.
-Both these factors make reaching the brake levers easier.
+Handlebars on road bikes will also have a shorter reach along the top of the curved portion and a shallower drop to the lower part.
+Both of these factors make reaching the brake levers easier.

-Too long or too low a reach can cause pain in the neck, wrists or lower back.
-There should be a slight bend in your elbows so you can comfortably reach all the positions on your bar.
-Try a different stem to tweak the fit slightly.
+Too long or too short a reach can cause pain in the neck, wrists or lower back, and changing the stem length can help get a better fit.
+There should be a slight bend in your elbows when reaching forward that allows you to comfortably reach all the positions on your handlebars.

-Women tend to be lighter than men.
-The lighter the rider, the greater proportion of the total weight is made up by the bike.
+Women tend to be lighter than men, and the lighter the rider, the greater proportion of the total weight is made up by the bike.
 This means the bike should have as little mass as possible to boost performance.

 One of the best ways to shave weight off the bike is in the wheels.
 Good quality, lightweight ones are expensive, but reducing this rotational mass will make a big difference.